bndtools/bnd/maven/README.md

 # Building the Maven Plugins

-See the [.travis.yml][5] file in the root of the repo for the `script` section detailing the commands to build the Maven plugins.
-You must first run `./gradlew` to build the Bnd bundles and install them in your local maven repo.
-You can then run Maven to build the Maven plugins.
+You must first run `./gradlew :build` to build the Bnd artifacts and install them in your local maven repo.
+You can then run Maven to build the Bnd Maven plugins.
+You can run `./gradlew :maven:deploy` to build the Bnd Maven plugins with the `deploy` goal which will deploy the built Bnd Maven plugins into the releaserepo.

 ---